whyoleg/cryptography-kotlin/PLANS.md

         * [ ] write behaviour tests for failures
     * [ ] Setup cross-platform compatibility tests on CI
 * [ ] Build
+    * [ ] drop dependency on kcwrapper and inline it here
+    * [ ] update to latest openssl
     * [ ] Samples (for each different kind of operation)
     * [ ] License header
     * [ ] Maven Central
     * [ ] Documentation publish - replace empty javadoc with dokka output
+    * [ ] Merge BOM and Version catalog (https://melix.github.io/blog/2022/02/micronaut-version-catalog.html)
 * [ ] README
     * [ ] some intro on what this library is and testing